InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 with root-level `requirements.txt`, `site.yaml`, `inventory.yaml` and
 `ansible.cfg` files so you can deploy the application *out-of-the-box*.

+The *cut* project is ready to deploy to a Kubernetes cluster from the command-line - you don't even need to provide a container image, you can use the default **PySimple** image if you just want to experiment with deploying a web-based application to Kubernetes.

+>   This version of the cookie-cutter only supports Kubernetes up to version 1.24 as
+    it still deals with **PodSecurityPolicies**.
+It'll be updated when we move beyond 1.24 in our active deployments.

 Additionally, the generated project contains a `.gitignore`, `workflows`, `.yamllint` and `build-requirements.txt` to perform CI/CD lint and ansible checking of the project using GitHub Actions (once you commit the project to GitHub).